Large intestine: Cecum and appendix

 The cecum is the first section of the large intestine and is involved in digestion, while the appendix which develops embryologically from it, is not involved in digestion and is considered to be part of the gut-associated lymphoid tissue.
 The function of the appendix is uncertain, but some sources believe that it has a role in housing a sample of the gut microbiota, and is able to help to repopulate the colon with microbiota if depleted during the course of an immune reaction.
 The appendix has also been shown to have a high concentration of lymphatic cells.

 Ascending colon

 The ascending colon is the first of four main sections of the large intestine.
 It is connected to the small intestine by a section of bowel called the cecum.
 The ascending colon runs upwards through the abdominal cavity toward the transverse colon for approximately eight inches (20 cm).

 One of the main functions of the colon is to remove the water and other key nutrients from waste material and recycle it.
 As the waste material exits the small intestine through the ileocecal valve, it will move into the cecum and then to the ascending colon where this process of extraction starts.
 The waste material is pumped upwards toward the transverse colon by peristalsis.
 The ascending colon is sometimes attached to the appendix via Gerlach's valve.
 In ruminants, the ascending colon is known as the spiral colon.

-Taking into account all ages and sexes, colon cancer occurs here most often (41%).